On-Call Rehabilitation Large Diameter Water Lines — City of Houston, TX

-84" Water Transmission Line, IH-45 to west of Sharmon Rd, Houston, NHCRWA (EOR)
+84" Water Transmission Line, IH-45 to the west of Sharmon Rd — NHCRWA, TX

-This project consisted of approximately 6,800 LF of 60” WL along mostly a two lane asphalt roadway (in a 50-foot-wide ROW) with rather deep roadside ditches.
-Design included a discharge connection to one of the Owner’s largest regional pump stations.
-Due to the service area of the pump station, the connection had to be designed to phase the work in such a manner to minimize the required shut down period of the pump station.
+This project consisted of approximately 6,800 LF of 60” WL along mostly a two-lane asphalt roadway (in a 50-foot-wide ROW) with rather deep roadside ditches.
+The design included a discharge connection to one of the Owner’s largest regional pump stations.
+Due to the service area of the pump station, the connection had to be designed to phase the work in such a manner as to minimize the required shutdown period of the pump station.

-The project alignment extended through an historical area of town which was considered economically depressed.
-Complicated the design was to need to replace the existing water distribution line located within the ROW, while at the same time avoid disturbing a parallel 21” deep gravity sewer line recently installed a few years earlier.
+The project alignment extended through a historical area of town that was considered economically depressed.
+Complicated the design was to need to replace the existing water distribution line located within the ROW, while at the same time avoiding disturbing a parallel 21” deep gravity sewer line recently installed a few years earlier.
 A key consideration was the trench wall stability of the proposed 60” line when parallel to the 21” sanitary.
 In a few areas to protect the manholes, solid shoring was required.

 Another challenge was maintaining adequate drainage while the 60” line was under construction.
 The project alignment was along a roadway that was over 1 foot higher than the abutting properties.
 During design, alternatives to discharging the groundwater was evaluated to ensure the adjacent residents’ homes were not flooded during construction.